Sometimes dogs choose us!

 - He loved Halloween.
 He loved wearing costumes because when the kids came, they’d pat him on the head, and carry on about how cute he was.
 I tried to teach him to put candy in the kids’ bags, but he never quite perfected that trick.
 One candy went in, but FIVE candies came out!

 - He enjoyed outings in the truck.
 We quickly learned, however, that mountain roads got him car sick.
 No problem, we found a new place to cut Christmas trees.

 - He ate everything except black olives.
 He spit them out and the trail of olives always led to … him!
 We came to expect this if we shared food like a combination pizza, lasagna or salad.

-- He loved licking a Popsicle, or ice cream cone, or watermelon, or lollipop.
+- He loved licking a Popsicle, an ice cream cone, watermelon, or a lollipop.
 He never bit into them, only licked to savor them as long as possible.

 - He loved Christmas time.
 Besides that HE got to choose the family tree each year, after it was decorated, he’d sit there for hours every day looking at his reflection in the balls.
 He’d move side to side, and watch his reflection go back and forth.
 And when he got tired, he’d tuck himself up under the tree like a present and take a nap.

 - He was a “babe magnet”.
 Many of our friends, and our son, would take him to the park, or just for a walk, because the women always stopped to say what a cute dog he was.
 Woody loved the attention, and our friends found him to be an easy way to meet new people and get dates.

 - A very funny thing happened when Woodrow drank carbonated beverages.
 It didn’t matter if it was root beer, or regular beer…drinking carbonated beverages made his ears rise up.
 With his head down, while he was still drinking, Woody’s tail stub wiggled, and his ears rose like a magician’s magic trick.
 It was very funny!